 ROI is the supply chain manager's highest priority.

 Tackling specific challenges such as protecting IP, part certification, and data readiness with workflow software will result in tangible and intangible benefits to the organization.
 The ability to track and analyze real-time production data while ensuring part repeatability will eliminate mistakes immediately and save the facility time and money.

-Because of that, engineering resources can be redirected on new innovation strategies or alternative problem solving.
+Because of that, engineering resources can be redirected to new innovation strategies or alternative problem-solving.
 Data is the lifeblood for the factory of the future.
 The integration of workflow software and the promise of Industry 4.0 provides a major underrated benefit —transparency of production status throughout an organization.